Learn to use advanced features in Adobe InDesign Creative Cloud (CC) to produce professional brochures, forms, and documents.

 Organizing and Merging Data

 Have you ever had to do a mail merge where you plug fields from one table into a boilerplate letter?
 That's what you'll be doing in this lesson, but in a much more efficient way!
 Yes, you're going to use fields from a source table and merge them into fields in an InDesign document—but wait until you see the document!
 Rather than a letter, you're going to work with a photo cube template and make a snazzy invitation to the opening of ArtSpace, the new gallery at The Ferns.
-You'll work with a table of merged data and use metadata from images you place in the photo cube to automatically add captions to the project.
+You'll work with a table of merge data and use metadata from images you place in the photo cube to automatically add captions to the project.

 Producing an Interactive PDF Document